 If you’re new to the outdoor world, these sock recommendations will seem expensive.
 But having quality merino socks can really make a big difference (believe me, having wet/damp socks and getting blisters is the worst!).
 Merino is one of the best fabrics for hiking and outdoor activities since it is quick-drying, odor-resistant, and breathable.
 When packing for your elopement, you want to avoid wearing cotton as much as possible.
 We recommend 1/4 cut (crew cut) for most hiking boots.
 Although you might want to get longer merino socks if you’re eloping in the winter/snow.
 We hike with two pairs each, but you may only need one pair (just depends on what your activities you’re doing on your elopement — you may want a second pair if you’re doing a sunrise and a sunset hike).

 We often hike around sunrise or sunset, so a headlamp is a must-have item to navigate in the dark.
-We’ll have spare headlamps with us and an emergency flashlight–so you can borrow them if you need.
-Just note that you’ll need to purchase headlamps if you plan on hiking on the other days around your elopement or if you have guests hiking with us.
+We’ll have spare headlamps with us and an emergency flashlight–so you can borrow them if you need them.
+Just note that you’ll need to purchase headlamps if you plan on hiking on the other days around your elopement.

 Any backpack will do for 80% of our elopements, but these are our favorite packs if you need to pick one up.
 If you’re eloping in the Pacific Northwest, it’s also helpful to have either a trash bag liner or removable rain cover to keep your items dry when it rains.
 All of our packs have a removable rain cover tucked at the bottom of the bag.
 Typically a 20-liter bag is a great size for smaller hikes, with 30-35 liters being better if you plan on tucking away a puff jacket, flowers, or other bulkier items.